muritane/coordination-architecture/excecutional_literacies.md

 ### Definition

-**Governance literacy** is the ability to reason about rules, enforcement, and redesign under incomplete foresight.
+**Governance literacy** is the ability to reason about rules, enforcement, authority, and redesign under incomplete foresight and drifting conditions.

+Governance is a response to execution, not a substitute for it.

+---

 ### Core Distinctions